Keeping You Current

 Dynamex Operations West, Inc. v.
 Superior Court of Los Angeles (2018)

-In Dynamex, the California Supreme Court re-wrote the test for determining whether workers should be classified as “employees” or “independent contractors.”
+In Dynamex, the California Supreme Court clarified the test for determining whether workers should be classified as “employees” or “independent contractors.”
 Embracing a presumption all workers are, in fact, employees (and placing the burden on the entity classifying them otherwise), the Court adopted what is now termed the “ABC test.”
-Under this new standard, a worker will be deemed to have been “suffered or permitted to work,” and thus, an employee for wage order purposes, unless the putative employer proves the worker:
+Under this standard, a worker will be deemed to have been “suffered or permitted to work,” and thus, an employee for wage order purposes, unless the putative employer proves the worker:

 - (A) is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact;